grzegorz914/homebridge-openwebif-tv/README.md

 </p>

 1. Use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) to configure the plugin (strongly recomended), or update your configuration file manually.
 See `sample-config.json` in this repository for a sample or add the bottom example to Your config.json file.
+2. If port `80` not working check wich port is set for Your Sat Receiver.
+3. All reference and name from Your sat receiver are stored in `homebridge_directory/openwebifTv/channels_19216804`, if U want somthing changed in channel list please add Yours prefered channels to the config bouquets.

 ```json
 {